liveandletbri/food_db/README.md

 That said, here are the steps I took: you'll need to configure port forwarding rules in your OS ([link for Windows instructions](https://redfishiaven.medium.com/port-forwarding-in-windows-and-ways-to-set-it-up-c337e171086f)) and then on your router.
 Every router is different, so you'll have to look up yours.
 In both cases, use TCP and open port 8000.

-With both of those set up, find your IP address (not your computer's IP in your internal network, like 192.168.1.x, but your public-facing IP).
-From at home or away, you can now visit `http://<your IP address>:8000` to access your Food DB.
+With both of those set up, find your IP address.
+You have two: your private IP address (unless you're in an office, this is likely something like 192.168.1.x), and your public IP address (the address your router exposes to the rest of the world).

+If you just need to access Food DB from your kitchen, you can use your private IP address, because your phone/tablet/whatever will be connected to the same wifi router as your computer (which needs to be running all the time to keep the server up).
+However, if you want to access this from the outside world, you'll want to use your public IP address.

+Whichever you choose, add them to `settings.py` under `ALLOWED_HOSTS`.
+You can see I've put my private IP address there already.
+Restart the Docker containers and then, from another device, you can now visit `http://<your IP address>:8000` to access your Food DB.
 Neat!

 ## Debugging
 ### Docker